However, despite its lack of popularity, several startups working in the healthtech sector have sprung up in the country.

-The issues are faced not only by patients seeking greater access to healthcare, but also by medical professional themselves.
+The issues are faced not only by patients seeking greater access to healthcare but also by medical professional themselves.

-Kristina (as many Indonesians, she goes only by her first name) has worked as a midwife for more than 10 years, and she had seen first hand how medical professionals are struggling to make ends meet.
+Kristina (like many Indonesians, she goes only by her first name) has worked as a midwife for more than 10 years, and she had seen first hand how medical professionals are struggling to make ends meet.

-“Based on data from industrial organisation, every year there are almost 100,000 graduates from midwifery and nursing schools.
-But almost 30 to 40 per cent of them are unemployed.
+“Based on data from the industrial organisation, every year there are almost 100,000 graduates from midwifery and nursing schools.
+But almost 30 to 40 per cent of them is unemployed.
 In rural areas, there are midwives who work for 24 hours … And they only make between IDR300,000 (US$22) to IDR500,000 (US$37) per month despite having been in service for years,” she explains.